gokulm/BoltOn/docs/utilities.md

 BoltOnServiceLocator
 --------------------
 Service Locator is an [Anti-Pattern](https://blog.ploeh.dk/2010/02/03/ServiceLocatorisanAnti-Pattern/), so try to avoid using it.
-In case if you want to use it, you can use the Current property in this class which is of type `IServiceProvider`.
+In case if you want to use it, you could use the Current property in the class which is of type `IServiceProvider`.